spywhere/plug.nvim/docs/auto-install.md

 end

--- your plugin setup can go here
+-- your plugin setup can go here local plug = require('plug')

--- require('plug')
--- ...
+plug.setup {
+  extensions = {
+    -- also perform automatic installation for vim-plug and missing plugins plug.extension.auto_install {}
+  }
+}

+-- your plugins go here
 ```

 This will automatically download plug.nvim to the correct location.
-And if
+And it
-you configured plug.nvim to also perform an automatic installation of
-vim-plug, it will also performing those installation for you as well.
+will also performing a plugin installation for you as well.